 By Collin Bryant | Columnist

-Collin Bryant is a junior journalism major from Montgomery.
+Collin Bryant is a senior journalism major from Montgomery.